Sampler of Honors Course Topics

-Tales of Horror: TV vs. Film – This course will consider how the same theme – horror – is treated in the audio-visual media of television and film.
-In particular, we will examine how a specific premise (insanity, serial killing, freaks, etc.) translates to both the small and silver screen, tracing the process from idea development through financing, filming, marketing, distribution, fandom, and critical reception.
-We will begin with early horror shows produced by major television networks in a closed 30- or 60-minute format, such as The Twilight Zone and Tales from the Dark Side, then focus on several longer, movie-like series from the last 20 years, including Twin Peaks and Dexter.
-Each of these contemporary series will be paired with a feature film dealing with the same theme.
-This will expose students to a range of cinematic styles including those of Tod Browning (1930s), Michael Powell (1960s), and Jeunet and Caro (1990s).
-Science in Fiction and Popular Culture – This advanced seminar for Honors students will focus on how science has been represented in fiction and popular culture from Mary Shelley’s Frankenstein up to today’s YouTube channels such as “Vsauce” and “SciShow.”
-We will use literary and cultural texts to investigate how works of fiction and other popular media have interpreted the role of science in our lives, often through their presentation of imaginary worlds that explore implications of influential scientific paradigms or new scientific developments of the authors’ times.
+Tales of Horror: TV vs. Film – This course considers how the same theme – horror – is treated in the audio-visual media of television and film.
+In particular, we examine how a specific premise (insanity, serial killing, freaks, etc.) translates to both the small and silver screen, tracing the process from idea development through financing, filming, marketing, distribution, fandom, and critical reception.
+We begin with early horror shows produced by major television networks in a closed 30- or 60-minute format, such as The Twilight Zone and Tales from the Dark Side, then focus on several longer, movie-like series from the last 20 years, including Twin Peaks and Dexter.
+Each of these contemporary series are paired with a feature film dealing with the same theme.
+This exposes students to a range of cinematic styles including those of Tod Browning (1930s), Michael Powell (1960s), and Jeunet and Caro (1990s).
+Science in Fiction and Popular Culture – This advanced seminar for Honors students focuses on how science has been represented in fiction and popular culture from Mary Shelley’s Frankenstein up to today’s YouTube channels such as “Vsauce” and “SciShow.”
+We use literary and cultural texts to investigate how works of fiction and other popular media have interpreted the role of science in our lives, often through their presentation of imaginary worlds that explore implications of influential scientific paradigms or new scientific developments of the authors’ times.

-Deviance and Authority in Tudor-Stuart England – In this course we will examine a number of “deviant behaviors” that were widely reported to have occurred in the sixteenth and early seventeenth century in England.
+Deviance and Authority in Tudor-Stuart England – In this course we examine a number of “deviant behaviors” that were widely reported to have occurred in the sixteenth and early seventeenth century in England.
 Political, religious, and social instability of the period challenged the conventional desire for a well ordered society and lead to the perception of widespread deviance.
-This course will examine the reality of those perceptions.
-The course will be reading and discussion based and topics will include, political upheaval caused by the rule of women; riot, rebellion, and social class; sexual deviance in society; religious tolerance and intolerance; and causes and consequences of the witch craze.
+This course examines the reality of those perceptions.
+The course is reading and discussion based and topics include, political upheaval caused by the rule of women; riot, rebellion, and social class; sexual deviance in society; religious tolerance and intolerance; and causes and consequences of the witch craze.

 Modern East Asia through Literature – This course introduces students to the histories of East and South Asia from approximately 1870 to the present, focusing on the challenges that Asian nations have faced in adapting to the modern world while pursuing their own objectives within it.
 Using novels and novellas as its subject matter, the course explores the human dimension of the massive changes that Asian nations have undergone in modern times.
 Works studied in the course illustrate both the substantial differences among nations and regions and our shared humanity.